ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

    * - ``png-sequence``
      - Evaluates the full frame progression and writes every frame as PNG.
    * - ``none``
      - Evaluates the scene without producing a primary media artifact.
+This controls artifact persistence only: live preview, for example, still rasterizes and presents frames while the resolved format is ``none``.

-``--dry_run`` also suppresses media output, but remains a separate execution request rather than modifying the configured format.
+``--dry_run`` also suppresses media output and cannot be combined with live preview, but remains a separate execution request rather than modifying the configured format.
+The immutable render-session specification preserves this reason explicitly, so execution coordination does not need to reread mutable global configuration to distinguish a dry run from another artifact-less session.

 Sections